8th August, 2024

 28th March, 2019

-I have completed the account of the first part (Tadrart) of our 2018 November Tassili n'Ajjer expedition, with the remainder to follow in the coming weeks.
+In the mean time I have also managed to complete the account of the first part (Tadrart) of our 2018 November Tassili n'Ajjer expedition, with the remainder to follow in the coming weeks, together with the Somaliland and Sudan/Uweinat accounts.

 The planned expeditions section was also updated for 2020-21, adding the following planned expeditions to the already announced ones (click on links for details):